socialbaking/karma/README.md

 Request: `GET /system-logs`
 Response: `[ {"timestamp": "2022-05-01T10:30:00Z", "message": "Unique code generated", "code": "ABC123" }, {"timestamp": "2022-05-01T11:00:00Z", "message": "Unique code redeemed", "code": "ABC123", "partner_id": "1234" }]`

+## Vouch System Architecture

+The Vouch system will use a serverless architecture based on AWS Lambda and Node.js.
+This approach allows for flexibility and scalability while minimizing operational costs.
+The system will interact with other services such as Xero and WordPress through their respective APIs.

+### Frontend

+The frontend will be built using React, a popular and efficient JavaScript library for building user interfaces.
+It will provide a responsive and user-friendly interface for patients, clinics, and trusted partners.
+The frontend will communicate with the backend through the provided API endpoints.

+### Backend

+The backend will be implemented using Node.js and AWS Lambda.
+Each API endpoint will have its own Lambda function to ensure optimal performance and scalability.
+The backend will interact with a database, such as AWS DynamoDB, to store and manage data related to unique codes, clinics, and trusted partners.

+### Database

+AWS DynamoDB will be used as the primary database for the Vouch system.
+This NoSQL database service provides fast and predictable performance, as well as scalability and security.
+The database will store data related to unique codes, clinics, and trusted partners.

+### API Gateway

+AWS API Gateway will be used to expose the API endpoints and manage access to the backend services.
+API Gateway will provide features such as rate limiting, authentication, and monitoring to ensure the security and reliability of the Vouch system.

+### WordPress Plugin

+The WordPress plugin will be developed using PHP, the primary language for WordPress plugin development.
+The plugin will provide an interface for WordPress-based e-commerce sites to easily integrate the Vouch unique code system.
+The plugin will communicate with the backend API to accept and verify unique codes for medical cannabis treatments.

+### Third-party Integrations

+The Vouch system will integrate with the Xero API for payment processing.
+This integration will enable the automatic transfer of funds between clinics and trusted partners when unique codes are redeemed.
+The Vouch system will also interact with the WordPress plugin and other e-commerce platforms to accept unique codes and track their usage.

+### Monitoring and Logging

+AWS CloudWatch will be used to monitor the performance and health of the Vouch system.
+CloudWatch provides insights into the usage, errors, and performance of the Lambda functions and other AWS resources.
+Additionally, logs from the API and other components will be stored and analyzed using CloudWatch Logs.

+### Security

+To ensure data security and regulatory compliance, the Vouch system will use a combination of AWS security features and best practices.
+AWS Identity and Access Management (IAM) will be used to manage access to AWS resources, and data stored in DynamoDB will be encrypted at rest.
+API Gateway will be configured with appropriate authentication and rate limiting to protect the system from abuse.
+Patient data privacy will be ensured by using techniques to detect and prevent the processing of personal information.